tomjoht/tomjoht.github.io/_posts/2015/2015-07-24-survey-results-about-rest-api-course.md

 <a href="https://www.surveymonkey.com/results/SM-NLCQLJCY/"><img src="{{ "https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/restapiresponsessurvey.png" | prepend: site.baseurl }}" alt="Responses to survey about possible REST API workshop" /></a>

+{% include ads.html %}

 In summary, it seems that there is a substantial interest in a REST API workshop (particularly on a Saturday morning or weeknight), but since most people aren't located near Mountain View, California, more people are interested in online options than in-person workshops.

 Additionally, although most people are interested in REST APIs, people are also interested in learning about other APIs as well.